nichoth/events/README.md

 const bus2 = new Bus(['valid', 'events'])
 ```

+### Bus.flatten
+Get an array of the leaf node values of an object of any shape, for example the return value of `Bus.createEvents`.

 It's recommended to use the `.flatten` static function to get the event name values after calling `.createEvents`.
 Or, if you pass in anything that is not an array, the constructor will call `.flatten` on it.
 ```js
 import { Bus } from '@nichoth/events'